On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

 for all $b_1\ldots b_r$, with some factor $\la$ to be determined.
 As above, by using $\bund=\aund$, we find $\la=(u^{a_1\ldots a_r})^{-1}$.
 By substituting it and getting rid of the denominator, we arrive at the relations

 for all $a_1\ldots a_r$ and $b_1\ldots b_r$, that specify the image of $\pl$ in $P(\L^r(V))$.
-This is a set of polynomial equations of degree $r$, not degree $2$ as one would expect, unlike those given by an exterior algebra argument such given in Section~\ref{sec.simpl} for the supercase.
+This is a set of polynomial equations of degree $r$, not of degree $2$ as one would expect from the exterior algebra arguments.
 However, still acting in the domain where the variable $u^{\aund}$ is invertible, we shall show now how to reduce the degree.
 Substitute in the above relation $b_1:=a_1$.
 Then in the first row of the determinant all elements but $u^{b_1a_2\ldots a_r}$ that will become $u^{a_1a_2\ldots a_r}$, will vanish, the determinant will factorize, and the relation will give

 Acting in the similar way and substituting $b_2:=a_1$ into the relation, we obtain also

 And so on, for all $j=1,\ldots,r$, we obtain

 with $a_1$ at the $j$th place at the right-hand side.
 Substituting these expressions for the cofactors of the elements of the first row in the determinant, we arrive at the equation